 Best way to insult a British Columbian: Call them a hippie, tree hugger, or surfer.
 Or, start a conversation about oil pipelines.
 Thanks to Robert Pickton, a famous British Columbian serial killer, calling one a Pigfarmer is a good way to get them foaming at the mouth.
 Or, if they're from anywhere other than Vancouver, assuming that they're from Vancouver just because they're from B.C.
 This is especially irritating for people from Victoria, who will also get mad if you think Vancouver is the provincial capital.

 Other useful info: Home to the highest diversity of First Nations peoples, as was partially showcased during the 2010 Winter Olympics.
 Also home to Butchart Gardens, one of the most famous garden attractions in the world, and probably the most famous in North America.

 Geographic shape: Rectangular but shifted on one end.
 Borders the Alaskan panhandle, the exact dimensions of which were hotly debated between Canada and the USA until the Yukon Gold Rush forced a settlement.

 Other cities of note: Grande Prairie (farming town with some oil side business), Lethbridge (farming town with some natural gas side business), Medicine Hat (just has an awesome name), Red Deer (midway between Calgary and Edmonton), Fort McMurray (aka the Oil Sands)

 Best known for: Ranchers, Country music, Conservatives, Oil, Beef

 Provincial motto: Fortis et Liber*

 Provincial touristic motto: Wild Rose Country

-Relative population: 4th largest, contains half the population of Newfoundland on a good day.
+Population: 3.6 million.
+Fourth largest, Contains half the population of Newfoundland on a good day.